finom/vovk/docs/docs/worker.md

 });
 ```

-To trigger metadata creation manually, open [http://localhost:3000/api](http://localhost:3000/api) in your browser (it's OK to see 404 error since the root endpoint isn't defined).
+To trigger metadata creation manually, open [http://localhost:3000/api](http://localhost:3000/api) in your browser (it's OK to see 404 error if the root endpoint isn't defined).

 ## Promisify Worker Service

 To create the main-thread library that utilises the Worker Service in a separate thread use `promisifyWorker`.
-Thanks to Next.js you can create a Web Worker from at .ts file with no need to set up custom Webpack loaders.
+Thanks to Next.js you can create a Web Worker from at .ts file with no need to set up custom and hard to use Webpack loaders.

 ```ts
 // /src/vovk/hello/HelloState.ts